 Besides losing your job, you may also find yourself a victim of mistreatment, discrimination or abuse.
 Re you sure that your employer and everyone else at the workplace treated you fairly and equally?
 Perhaps you were fired because your employer doesn’t like you, or something related to you.
 Maybe it is your accent, your habits, your religious or political views, or your marital status.

 Either way, you need to get to the bottom of things.
 The best and fastest way to do it is through a complete investigation.
-Contact our Los Angeles Wrongful Termination Attorneys today, schedule your initial consultation (completely free of charge) and learn how they can help you gather all the information you require to settle your case, and potentially file a lawsuit against your ex-employer.
+Contact our employment lawyer today, schedule your initial consultation (completely free of charge) and learn how they can help you gather all the information you require to settle your case, and potentially file a lawsuit against your ex-employer.
 You may be eligible to receive a substantial compensation, without even knowing it.